A delivery unit that ships every week.

 Build

-A Builder runs the end-to-end loop: code with AI agents, write and run tests, iterate.
-The Orchestrator/Architect stays close, reviewing as it ships, unblocking interpretation, and holding architecture coherence across slices.
+A Developer runs the end-to-end loop, spec-driven: code with AI agents, write and run tests, iterate, using the AI tooling and skills Aquiva has invested in.
+The Architect stays close: reviews as it ships, settles interpretation questions, holds architecture coherence across slices.

 Check

 Every commit runs through automated quality gates: PMD ruleset, AI code-review agents, unit and integration tests.
-The Orchestrator/Architect reviews architecture; the PO accepts against the spec.
-Quality lives inside the loop.
+The Architect reviews architecture; the PO accepts against the spec.

 Ship

-Slices land in your environment on a 1–5 day cadence.
+Slices reach your environment on a 1–5 day cadence.
 Demos run weekly at minimum, more often when there's something to show.
-The pod ships outside the quarterly release train.
+The POD ships outside the quarterly release train.

 Full-stack by design

-One Builder ships in a single cycle what three specialists used to: backend, frontend, tests.
+One Developer ships in a single cycle what three specialists used to: backend, frontend, tests.
 The handoffs and the sprint-per-layer waterfall disappear.
 So does most of the sequencing tax.

 Low overhead